innopolis-devops/labs/README/docs.md

 ```

-## Warning 2

-To make available the commands from the next section in your terminal, hit in the `$PROJECT_ROOT`:
+To make the commands from the next section available in your terminal, hit in the `$PROJECT_ROOT`:

 ```sh
 nix develop
 ```

-If you use VSCodium, they're bundled into it and will be available in its terminal
+If you use VSCodium, they're bundled into it and should be available in its terminal

-## app_python actions
+## `app_python` actions

 ### app_python: Docker build